feature-image

 USA Today via Reuters

-Brown has posted elite scoring numbers on the season, but the Celtics’ ability to sustain their production around him remains a question.
+Brown has posted elite scoring numbers this season, but the Celtics’ ability to sustain their production around him remains a question.

 ADVERTISEMENT